Morecambe Offshore Windfarm

 Renewable energy is central to supporting the UK’s ambitions to lead the world in combatting climate change, reducing our reliance on fossil fuels and embracing a future where renewable energy powers our homes and businesses.

 Morecambe Offshore Windfarm has a nominal capacity of 480MW.
 That’s enough to power over half a million households.
-It will also contribute to the UK Government’s commitment to:
+It will also contribute to the UK Government’s commitment to deliver 43-50GW of offshore wind by 2030.

-It is located approximately 30km from the Lancashire coast.
+It is located approximately 30km from the Lancashire coast in the Eastern Irish Sea.

 fixed bottom turbines